laurene-lee/senior_thesis/README.md

 # senior_thesis
-Repo for my senior thesis project
+This repo contains some of the R codes and data for my senior thesis project, "Causes of Provocation: An Electoral Analysis."